Y3llow45/cheat-for-typeracer/README.md

 0.09 ~ 100wpm

-No cheat for race mode because it has anti cheat system :(
+No cheat for race mode because it has anti-cheat system :(